VC Due Diligence Checklist: How Venture Capitalists Evaluate Startups

 Stage 7: Financial Due Diligence

-- Monthly MRR/ARR breakdown for the past 12–18 months
+- Monthly MRR/ARR breakdown for the past 12-18 months — looking for consistency and acceleration, or a credible explanation for any deceleration.

-- Cash flow statements and burn rate history
+- Cash flow statements and burn rate history — is the company spending capital efficiently?
+Is the burn rate increasing faster than revenue?

 Stage 8: Legal Review

-Stage 9: Investment Terms and Final Decision
+Stage 9: Investment Terms and Final IC Decision

 Run Stages 1-5 Automatically in 5 Minutes